HedgeDocs/HedgeDocs.github.io/docs/discoveries/sonic2013/levels/original-order.md

 #### w2a02
 Starting off just like the final, it swiftly changes gears by heading into <code style="color: red;">w2a02</code> instead of <code style="color: green;">xbee01</code>.
-However, checking the description (スカイチェイス) of the level it matches up with the final game's <code style="color: green;">xsky01</code> suggesting the two stages are one and the same, however the starting positions don't line up.
+However, checking the description of the level (スカイチェイス), it matches up with the final game's <code style="color: green;">xsky01</code>, suggesting the two stages are one and the same, however the starting positions don't line up.
 Interestingly enough this level also has the `SKYCHASE` tag, meaning it was a level where you controlled the Tornado just like the final iteration of the stage.

 |          xsky01         |             w2a02          |